sidWAF/AWS-Projects1/instavote/README.md

 Note
 ----

-The voting application only accepts one submission per client.
+This application only accepts one submission per client.
 It does not register 2nd and 3rd submissions if a first submission has already been submitted from a client.